2022: 22 Easiest Credit Cards to Get in India, 29 Cards for Rs.15000 Income

 Keeping cash in wallet is always dangerous because of the risks of damage and theft, as the stolen money cannot be recovered.
 This is the reason people want to carry out payments digitally using credit or debit card, online transfer, mobile wallets, PayPal etc.

-Of all these payment methods, credit card is the most convenient due to following reasons:
+Of all these payment methods, credit card is the most convenient because of the following reasons:

 - Helps in building credit history.